CSP02/The-Bot/README.md

 # The-Bot

+> The default prefix is "!".

 * It is a discord bot for moderation.

-* The default prefix is "!".

 * The default role "member" will be added when someone joins the server.
 So make sure your server has member role.
 Most probably its a welcome role.